 Combined MD, Masters of Public Health Degree Offers Students a Diverse Medical Education Focused on Public Health, Policy

-“Students enter the program because they are interested in being physicians who make a difference for entire communities in addition to treating individual patients,” says Rowland W. Chang, MD, MPH, professor of preventive medicine, medicine, and physical medicine and rehabilitation, and director of the Feinberg MPH program.
+“Students enter the MD/MPH program because they are interested in being physicians who make a difference for entire communities in addition to treating individual patients,” says Rowland W. Chang, MD/MPH, professor of preventive medicine, medicine, and physical medicine and rehabilitation.
 “They see themselves as future educators, advocates, activists, and change agents.
-Our students are interested in studying risk factors for disease and evaluating treatment effectiveness. “
+Our students are interested in studying risk factors for disease and evaluating treatment effectiveness.”

-Chang says graduates of Feinberg’s MD/MPH program pursue every imaginable field â from those that are closely associated with public health, such as pediatrics, general internal medicine, family medicine, and obstetrics/gynecology, to those that may seem less connected, like radiology, anesthesiology, and surgical specialties such as orthopedics and urology.
-Many graduates complete fellowships and eventually accept positions in academic medicine.
+Chang says graduates of Feinberg’s MD/MPH program pursue every imaginable field â from those that are closely associated with public health, such as pediatrics, general internal medicine, family medicine, and obstetrics/gynecology, to those that may seem less connected, like radiology, anesthesiology, and surgical specialties such as orthopaedics and urology.

 “Some of our students go beyond the immediate area to obtain public health experience in Africa, Asia, and Latin America,” says Chang.
 “Our former students are spread throughout the United States and some have even served abroad in places like Malawi, Sudan, and Antarctica.”